Anxiety Disorder Is Much More Than Just Being Anxious

 What causes anxiety disorder?

-Simply put, we learn our behaviors from the environments we grow up in.
-This is why anxiety disorder often travels in families.
-Not because there is a biological, chemical, or genetic predisposition, but because behaviors are learned and passed on from families to families.
+Briefly, we learn our behaviors from the environments we grow up in.
+This is one of the main reasons why anxiety disorder often travels in families.
+Not because of a genetic predisposition but because behaviors are learned and then passed on from family member to family member, and families to families.

 There are other environmental factors as well, such as helicopter parenting, which often produces anxious behavior in children.
 Child abuse is another common factor.
-So is over-critical parenting, over-indulgent parenting, and having one of both parents having issues with recreational drugs, to name a few.
+So is over-critical parenting, over-indulgent parenting, having one or both parents having substance abuse issues, and experiencing a traumatic event, to name a few.

 The body’s survival mechanism is designed to give the body an “emergency boost” when we believe we could be in danger.
 This boost is often referred to as the “stress response,” or more commonly known as the “fight or flight response.”